Planet Caravan: Pantera cover

 "Planet Caravan" was covered by American heavy metal band Pantera for their 1994 album Far Beyond Driven.

 Release and reception

 The song was released as the second single from the Far Beyond Driven album, and the follow-up single to their hit single "I'm Broken" in 1994 on East West Records as a 12" single.
 It became Pantera's highest-charting single, peaking on the UK Singles Chart at number 26.
 Metal Hammer magazine ranked the cover of "Planet Caravan" number 31 on their list of the 50 best Pantera songs.
 Reaching 21 on the Mainstream Rock Chart, it was their first hit single, accompanied by a music video that was among the first to tell a story via computer graphics.
+The song was performed by Pantera at the 2025 Back to the Beginning concert in support of Black Sabbath and Ozzy Osbourne.